First-principles insights into ultrashort laser spectroscopy of molecular nitrogen: Results and Discussions

 The intensity of the photoelectron spectra exhibits different trends in the parallel and perpendicular geometries (Fig.~\ref{pes}).
-In the parallel geometry, we observe that by increasing the pulse intensity, the photoelectron spectra intensity increases reasonably.
+In the parallel geometry, we observe that by increasing the pulse frequency, the photoelectron spectra intensity increases smoothly.
 But in the perpendicular geometry, a more complicated trend is seen.
 The photoelectron intensity decreases in the frequency range of 14.08 to 18.78\,eV and then increases from 20.34 to 26.60\,eV.
-While the increase of the intensity after frequency of 20.34\,eV is likely attributed to the increase of the intensity of the laser pulse, the origin of the initial decrease of the photoelectron intensity is not clear.
 In fact, theoretical description of strong field ionization has already shown that tunneling rate is a complicated function of the laser pulse frequency and intensity \cite{popruzhenko2008}.